merchise/xotl.ql/docs/source/api/xotl.ql.translation.py.rst

 lots of objects in memory while only a few of them are of interest.

-To alleviate this situation, this translation offers the following protocol: If it can statically determine the class of a given top-level generator token and that class has an attribute `this_instances` that is a collection (i.e a list, tuple, generator object, but not a dict nor a string); then only the items in the `this_instances` collection are used to replace the token's apparitions in the query.
+To alleviate this situation, this translation offers the following protocol: If it can statically determine [#dumbstatic]_ the class of a given top-level generator token and that class has an attribute `this_instances` that is a collection (i.e a list, tuple, generator object, but not a dict nor a string);
+then only the items in the `this_instances` collection are used to replace the token's apparitions in the query.

 For instance::